254 Coronavirus Cases Recorded As Kenya's Toll Rises To 5,206 -

 On the other hand, 2 more patients have died, pushing the number of fatalities to 130.

-40 out of 47 counties have so far reported COVID-19 cases with Nairobi in the lead with 2,428 cases with an attack rate of 107.
+40 out of 47 counties have so far reported COVID-19 cases with Nairobi in the lead with 2,428 cases with an attack rate of 55.2 percent.

 Nairobi County cases are from; Westlands (32), Dagoretti North (18), Lang’ata (16), Embakasi East (12), Kamukunji (14).